-Ten courses in American Studies and Ethnicity or courses certified for American Studies and Ethnicity or courses certified for American Studies and Ethnicity credit are required.
+Program Major Requirements Ten courses in American Studies and Ethnicity or courses certified for American Studies and Ethnicity credit are required.
 The 10 courses must be distributed as follows: the three core requirement courses of AMST 200, AMST 350 and AMST 498; one course from each of the following three lists: History, Literature and Culture, and Social and Political Issues; and additional elective courses for a total of 16 units chosen from the courses certified in American Studies and Ethnicity at the 300 level or above.

-CORE REQUIREMENTS UNI TS AMST 200 Introduction to American Studies and Ethnicity 4 AMST 350 Junior Seminar in American Studies and Ethnicity: AMST 498 Theories and Methods Senior Seminar in American 4 Studies and Ethnicity 4
+CORE REQUIREMENTS UNITS

+AMST 200 Introduction to America n

+Studies and Ethnicity 4

+AMST 350 Junior Seminar in Amer ican

+Studies and Ethnicity:

+Theories and Methods 4

+AMST 498 Senior Seminar in Amer ican

+Studies and Ethnicity 4

-Honors students will substitute AMST 492 Research Methods in American Studies and Ethnicity.
+Honors students wi ll substitute AMST 492 Rese arch

+Methods in American n Studies and Ethnicity.

-200/300/400-LEVEL REQUIRED COURSES UNITS
+L REQUIRED COURSES UNITS

-One course from categories: each of the following
+n each of the following

-History

-AMST 250 The African Diaspora 4
+The African Diaspora 4

-AMST 373 History of the Mexican
+History of the Mexican

 American 4

-AMST 378 Introduction to Asian
+Introduction to Asian

 American History 4

-AMST 379 Arabs in America 4
+Arabs in America 4

+n each of the following The African Diaspora History of the Mexican American Introduction to Asian American History